Welcome to our audio described and tactile tour events page.

 You can also follow VV AD on Facebook or email Nilgun to join the mailing list:

-Other links to news, opportunities, articles and online audio described works:
+Links to other news, articles and online audio described works:

 Audio described short films by Top Design 2024 students: